 Leaving Yazd we drive to Isfahan, with a stop en-route at the village of Meybod where we visit the fine Zilou museum and ceramic shops.
 We continue to Na’in, another charming desert town and visit the 10th century Friday Mosque, and the 17th century Pirnia House and Ethnographic Museum, with a walk through the old part of town.
 After a break for lunch we head to Isfahan and check into our hotel.
 Overnight Isfahan (B, L, D)

-Our full day tour of the beautiful city of Isfahan commences with a survey of the city’s three famous bridges – Shahrestan, Khajou, Sio-se-pol – each with its own design and architectural features.
-We visit the Armenian Quarter with several churches, including the important Cathedral of Vank, decorated in a mixture of Islamic tile designs, Christian imagery and wonderful frescoes.
-In the afternoon we visit one of the world’s grandest squares, the Maidan-e-Naghsh-e-Jahan, including the Ali-Qapu Palace with its balcony overlooking the Maidan.
-We also visit two of Islamic world’s greatest mosques – the Sheikh Lotfollah and the Shah – both with magnificent architecture and tile work.
+Our full day tour of the beautiful city of Isfahan commences with a survey of the city’s three famous bridges – Shahrestan, Khajou and Sio-se-pol – each with its own design and architectural features.
+We also visit the Armenian Quarter and several of its churches, including the important Cathedral of Vank, decorated in a mixture of Islamic tile designs, Christian imagery and wonderful frescoes.
+In the afternoon, we visit one of the world’s grandest squares, the Maidan-e-Naghsh-e-Jahan, including the Ali Qapu Palace with its balcony overlooking the Maidan.
+We also visit two of the Islamic world’s greatest mosques – the Sheikh Lotfollah and the Shah – both with magnificent architecture and tile work.
 Our touring today concludes with a visit to the Qeisarieh Bazaar.
 Overnight Isfahan (B, L, D)

 Our sightseeing in Isfahan continues with a visit to the magnificent Friday Mosque, with the famous Uljaitu Mihrab (Prayer Niche) of the Il-Khanid period.
 The Friday Mosque is considered a museum of a thousand years of Persian religious architecture.
-Our exploration continues to the Chehel Sotun Palace, where the wooden columns reflected in the surface of the pool givethe palace its name ‘The Palace of Forty Columns’.
-In the afternoon we have a guided tour of Isfahan’s new Music Museum housing an interesting collection of Persian instruments and enjoy a performance of traditional music.
-We gather for our farewell dinner this evening in a restaurant in the Armenian Quarter Overnight Isfahan (B, L, D)
+Our exploration continues to the Chehel Sotun Palace, where its wooden columns reflected in the surface of the pool give its name ‘The Palace of Forty Columns’.
+In the afternoon we have free time to return to the main Maidan for a further visit to the shops and bazaar.
+Overnight Isfahan (B, L, D)

 Monday May 6: Return to Tehran

 Today we return to Tehran by road, firstly stopping at the town of Natanz to visit a beautiful Islamic mosque and dervish complex.
-Next we travel to Kashan to visit one of the most important and ancient archaeological sites in Iran, the ziggurat known as Tepe Sialk.
+Next we travel to Kashan, to visit one of the most important and ancient archaeological sites in Iran, the ziggurat known as Tepe Sialk.
 We also visit the historical garden of Fin, which was first planted during the Safavid period and kept alive with water from the nearby Sulaimanieh Spring.
 A museum on the site displays artefacts from nearby Tepe Sialk.
 Before departing Kashan we visit a fine example of a 19th century merchant residence known as Borujerdi House with its beautiful stucco and painted decoration.
-We arrive in Tehran this afternoon and check into our hotel located at Tehran Airport.
+Arriving in Tehran this afternoon, we check into our hotel with time to freshen up before we gather for our farewell meal.
 Overnight Tehran (B, L, D)

 Tuesday May 7: Departure

-Flights depart Tehran throughout the day.
+Emirates Airlines has several flights departing Tehran to Dubai throughout the day.
 Your tour consultant can assist with arranging the best possible connections and booking a late check out at an extra cost if required.
 (B)

 Dr John Tidmarsh